holadepo/docs/astro/secrets-backend.md

 :::warning

 If you want to deploy your project to a hosted Git repository before deploying to Astro, be sure to save `<your-approle-id>` and `<your-approle-secret>` securely.
-We recommend adding them to your project's [`.env` file](develop-project.md#set-environment-variables-via-env-local-development-only) and specifying this file in `.gitignore`.
+Astronomer recommends adding them to your project's [`.env` file](develop-project.md#set-environment-variables-via-env-local-development-only) and specifying this file in `.gitignore`.

-When you deploy to Astro in Step 4, you can set these values as secrets via the Cloud UI.
+When you deploy to Astro in Step 4, you can set these values as secrets with the Cloud UI.

 :::

 :::info
-By default, Airflow uses `"kv_engine_version": 2`, but we've written this secret using v1.
+By default, Airflow uses `"kv_engine_version": 2`, but this secret was written using v1.
 You can change this to accommodate how you write and read your secrets.
 :::

 For more information on the Airflow provider for Hashicorp Vault and how to further customize your integration, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-hashicorp/stable/_api/airflow/providers/hashicorp/hooks/vault/index.html).